CosineGaming/sfg/README.md

 `sfg` is the name of this scripting language.
 The documentation for this language can be found in the `lang/` directory of this repository.

-Note that this language is **theoretical**, it has not yet been designed.
+Note that this language hasn't been fully designed.

 bcfg reference
 --------------